 Lauderdale County Bank is a proud member of the Money Pass Network, use this link to find a surcharge free ATM wherever you are, including at many WalMart locations.
 There is even a mobile app for that! www.moneypass.com/atm-locator.aspx.

 Lost or Stolen Debit Card?

-If you notice that your debit card is missing, please call 1-800-456-4307 immediately.
-Then, call or come by the bank on the next business day to confirm hot card status and order a new card.
+If you notice that your debit card is missing, please call 1-800-472-3272 immediately.
+Then, come by the bank on the next business day to confirm hot card status and order a new card.

 Debit Card Use!!

 The Lauderdale County Bank strongly discourages the use of debit cards for online purchases.
 If you are not present to swipe your card, don't use it.
 By using your card to make online purchases you are greatly increasing your chances of being a fraud victim.
 Debit card fraud is becoming more and more frequent and can happen to you.
 If ever you should receive a call or letter requesting your card number, pin or security code NEVER give out that information.
 It is most likely a scam.
 Lauderdale County Bank nor any of its associates would ever request such information from you.

 Notice of Changes in Temporary FDIC Insurance Coverage for Transaction Accounts